How to Become a Surgeon

 FAQs: Becoming a Surgeon

-1. Should I Become a Surgeon?
+1. Should I Be a Surgeon?

 You should pursue a career in surgery if you have a strong passion and determination for the specialty.

-How long it takes to become a surgeon varies, but it usually takes 13 to 18 years.
+The timing varies, but it usually takes 13 to 18 years.
 The length of your education depends on your specialty.

-3. How Long Is A Surgical Residency?
+3. How Long Is a Surgical Residency?

 Depending on the specialty, a surgical residency can take 5-7 years to complete.

-4. What Is The Easiest Surgery Specialty?
+4. What Is the Easiest Surgery Specialty?

 Every surgical specialty presents a unique set of challenges, but none are easy.
 The shortest and most common surgical specialty is general surgery, which takes five years to complete.

-5. What Is The Hardest Surgery Specialty?
+5. What Is the Hardest Surgery Specialty?

 While every surgical specialty is challenging, neurosurgery, pediatric, and onco surgery are considered some of the most challenging.
 They require precision and many years of training.